Menjoy/ng-pdf-viewer/README.md

 # Change list

 I use pdfjs in cordova application, and need to show embed pdf file.
 It didn't work with forked plugin, but it works now.
+NOTE: in my application pdfjs doesn't work on android (in webview), but in chrome or iOS works good.

 # ng-pdfviewer